 They can be our friends, family, or even strangers.
 We encounter heroes every day.

-DEI (Diversity/Equity/Inclusion) Workplace
+DEI (Diversity/Equity/Inclusion) in the workplace

 We are talking a lot about DEI (Diversity, Equity, and Inclusivity), especially in the workforce and business and I need to stand up and stress the importance of those rights for the disabled.